 Remember that there are actually three types of diabetes: Type 1, Type 2 and gestational (which develops in pregnancy).
 In type 1 diabetes, your body just can’t produce insulin and in type 2, your body isn’t responding to insulin as well as it should be.
 The symptoms for both types of diabetes are similar, although these symptoms can develop a lot faster in type 1.
 Find more information on the differences between type 1 and type 2 diabetes here.

 Type 2 diabetes is also a lot more common than type 1.
-Unfortunately, half of the people who have it, aren’t diagnosed.
+Unfortunately, many people who have it, aren’t diagnosed.
 This is because they don’t recognize the symptoms or may attribute them to other conditions.
 Plus, some symptoms of type 2 diabetes may not show up for years and years.

 Why early diagnosis is key